- Knox Law Institute

 - Funding Issues.
 Once the decision is made to utilize a revocable trust, the next question is what to put into the trust.
 The question of funding can be problematic in several respects: Underfunding: First, if the trust is under-funded, a lot of the putative benefits of the revocable trust are lost, because to the extent that a probate estate remains, there is still an estate to administer when the settlor/testator dies.
 Overfunding: Second, if the trust is over-funded and the trust agreement does not contain certain provisions, then that too can cause problems.
 For example, if a settlor moves all of his assets into a revocable trust, and if the trustee (or successor trustee) of the trust is a person other than the executor, problems can arise if the tax payment provisions in the Will are not drafted in a way that properly ties together with the estate administration.

 - Loss of Medicaid exemption for residence.
 Another important thing to consider is the impact of asset titling on an individual’s ability to qualify for certain resource-based forms of public assistance, such as Medicaid.
 For individuals applying for Medicaid, the personal residence is generally a “non-countable” resource (exempt asset) – in other words, it is not counted toward (does not adversely affect) an individual’s eligibility for Medicaid.
-However, if an individual owns their personal residence indirectly as settlor/beneficiary of a revocable trust, then the individual’s interest in the trust (which in turns owns the residence) is treated as a countable resource that is counted against the individual in determining whether he/she qualifies for Medicaid.
+However, if an individual owns their personal residence indirectly as settlor/beneficiary of a revocable trust, then the individual’s interest in the trust (which in turns owns the residence) is treated as a countable resource that is counted against the individual in determining whether they qualify for Medicaid.

 - Administrative Costs.
 As noted earlier, revocable trusts can lower the costs of administration when the settlor dies, under certain circumstances.
 However, from experience, it is submitted that those circumstances where the use of a revocable trust lowers administration costs are significantly narrower than is commonly perceived.
 More often, revocable trusts have no bearing on the costs of the administration or even increase the costs of administering a decedent’s assets.
 This can occur for a number of different reasons: (a) If the trust is only partially funded, the use of the revocable trust results in two separate administrations, potentially necessitating additional court filings. (b) If the trust is fully funded (all assets titled in the trust), then the estate may have insufficient assets to pay the inheritance tax attributable to the entrusted assets. (c) Depending on what tax elections are made, it may be necessary to file multiples sets of fiduciary returns – one for the estate and the other for the trust itself.
 Also, even if an election is made (under IRC §645) to report the trust’s income and expenses on the estate fiduciary return for federal tax purposes, that election does not exist at the state level in Pennsylvania.
 It is still necessary to prepare and file separate estate and trust fiduciary returns for Pennsylvania.